saimafaria1981-afk/Python-CLI-ToDo-App/README.md

 ---

-##How Gemini CLI Was Used
+## How Gemini CLI Was Used

-Gemini CLI helped me generate the initial/core structure of the app, including the main menu loop and basic task functions.
+Gemini CLI helped generate the initial structure and menu design for the app.
-I modified, debugged, and simplified the code myself to ensure it works properly and is easy to understand.
+I then modified, debugged, and extended the code to include features like:

+-JSON file saving
+-Task priority
+-Confirmation before deletion
+-Toggle complete

 ---

-##Bonus Features Implemented

-1: Task Priority (High / Medium / Low)
-2: Confirmation Before Deletion
+## Future Improvements

+-Due dates
+-Add filtering by priority/status
+-Implement colored output for status and priority -Allow sorting tasks by completion or priority